Sakshi Resources to expand business in key markets to sustain 20% growth

 Sankhla has played an instrumental role in promoting the business, discusses the company's journey, future plans and policy matters regarding the adoption of industry best practices and technologies to retain clients and sustain strong double-digit growth in the years to come.

 "We have started our journey a decade back and initially focused only on the EPC and building material business.
-Later on, we expanded to petrochemical, aviation and real estate with a strong presence in the UK, Mena, and Asia Pacific region," he mentioned.
+Later on, we expanded to petrochemicals, aviation and real estate with a strong presence in the UK, MENA and Asia Pacific region" he mentioned.

 Middle East focus